spiral/docs/http/session.md

 ];
 ```

-> You can use Autowire instead of class name to configure additional parameters.
+> You can use Autowire instead of the class name to configure additional parameters.